NCI Community Oncology Research Program - Protocol Summary

 - Have the ability to understand and to give written informed consent as assessed by the participant’s primary care physician or medical oncologist.

-- Not have confirmed metastatic disease.
+- No confirmed metastatic disease.

-- Not be diagnosed with a neurodegenerative disease.
+- No neurodegenerative disease.

 - Not have been hospitalized for treatment of a major psychiatric illness within the last five years.